 A full-service search engine marketing agency will not only run should manage a healthy marketing mix of paid ads and content marketing.
 To learn more about this mix, you can read my article PPC vs Content Marketing: What’s The Best Strategy.

-paid ad campaigns.
-Instead, they will ensure your Search Engine Optimization (SEO) is doing the most for your inbound strategies, too.
+The best agencies will ensure your Search Engine Optimization (SEO) is doing the most for your inbound strategy, too.
+Put simply, it shouldn’t be PPC or Inbound with two different teams, it should be PPC and inbound working together.
 When researching potential agencies, here are some skills you should look for.

 Search engine crawlers analyze your web pages, and then rank them in an index.
 These search engines are constantly updating those crawlers so you need to pay attention.

 Technical SEO refers to website and server optimizations that help these bots to read your site.
 The goal is to improve your organic rankings based on performance.
-Your potential SEM agency should be examining: backlinks/link building, H1 tags, meta descriptions, load speeds, and more.
+Your potential SEM coach should help your team to examine: backlinks/link building, H1 tags, meta descriptions, load speeds, and more.